niconoclaste/alpinejs-web-components/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/niconoclaste/alpinejs-web-components)

-This package is a tiny script who loads code from a regular HTML file, convert it to a `web-component` and make it usable anywhere in your pages with reactivity and logic powered by `AlpineJS`.
+This package is a tiny script who loads the content a regular HTML file, convert it to a `web-component` and make it usable anywhere in your pages with reactivity and logic powered by `AlpineJS`.

 <a name="motivations"></a>
-# Motivations
+## Motivations
-[AlpineJS](https://github.com/alpinejs/alpine/) is a wonderfull framework but it lacks a way to define reusable components and templates across all pages.
+[AlpineJS](https://github.com/alpinejs/alpine/) is a wonderful framework, but it lacks a way to define reusable components and templates across all pages.

-Browser's native [webComponents API](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) is also great, but it lacks a simple way to add reactivity and logic to web components.
+Browser's native [webComponents API](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) is also great, but adding logic and reactivity takes a lot of time and efforts.

-So why not combining thoses two technologies and get the best of this two worlds ?
+So why not combining those two technologies and get the best of these two worlds ?

-With this package you will be able to create reusable HTML components with AlpineJS logic and reactivity, use scoped styles, predefine generic templates, or render your components just in time `without build phase`.
+With this package you will be able to create `reusable HTML web-components` with `AlpineJS logic and reactivity`, use `scoped styles`, predefine generic templates `without build phase`.

 <a name="limitations"></a>
-# Limitations
+## Limitations
-This package is not able to do much more than what AlpineJS and webComponents API are able to do.
+This package is not able to do much more than what AlpineJS and web-components API are able to do.

 Not using a build phase means that everything is done browser side, which may leads to flash rendering effects and layout shifts.

-This package does not pretend to be a replacement for JS frameworks and if you already use a build phase, a server side technology, a static site generator or HTMX in you project, it makes literally no sense to use this package.
+This package does not pretend to be a replacement for JS frameworks and if you already use a build phase, a server side technology, a static site generator or HTMX in your project, it makes literally no sense to use this package.

-More of all the above, this package is not meant to be use in production.
+More of all the above, this package is not (yet) meant to be use in production.

-<a name="todo"></a>
-# To do before v.1
+### To do before v.1
 - regular function to Class ?
 Object ?
-- parameters to object
+- Parameters to object
-- make everyting optional
+- make everything optional
 - examples to codepen

 <a name="installation"></a>
-# Installation
+## Installation

 Via `<script>` tag